 This is an easy one — have the letters PDF printed in white on a red shirt.
 Because what represents your work more than you do?
 And if your partner dresses up as an email — imagine the fun you’d have making jokes about forgetting your attachment!

 Make color prints of a project you’ve finished and stick it to your clothing with a glue gun.
 Carefully cover yourself with bubble wrap, using spirit gum as an adhesive.
 This costume works best if you wear it to client meetings.
-Sit across from them, stare blankly while chewing gum, popping bubble after bubble, and repeating the question, “Is this what you mean? [pop] Is this what you mean? [pop].”
+During the meeting, stare blankly while chewing gum, popping bubble after bubble, and repeating the question, “Is this what you mean? [pop] Is this what you mean? [pop].”

 Guaranteed to frighten!